CyVerse-learning-materials/discovery_environment_guide/step3.rst

     - |rating| **Rating**: Rate the app, and see current community rating (may indicate how many others liked the App)
-    - |unavailable| **Unavailable**: App is disabled; may be outdated, unavailable due to maintanance.
+    - |unavailable| **Unavailable**: App is disabled; may be outdated, unavailable due to maintenance.
 Contact support@cyverse.org for help using these
     - |beta| **Beta**: App is in beta testing (leave feedback if you use!)
-    - |private| **Private**: Application is not public and not visiable by all users
+    - |private| **Private**: Application is not public and not visible by all users

 *Example Discovery Environment Analysis: Multiple sequence alignment with MUSCLE*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. If necessary, login to the |discovery enviornment|.
+1. If necessary, login to the |discovery environment|.

 2. Click |apps_icon| **Apps** from the DE workspace; search for MUSCLE 3.8.31 or
    click this link: |muscle|. (*Tip:* when using the link in this guide, the
    Muscle app may start behind other open windows in the DE)

 3. Under “Analysis Name” leave the defaults or make any desired notes.